Experiencing Dry Scalp and Hair Loss? Read This

 White flakes, tightness, itchiness — these are all annoyances that could come along with a dry scalp.
 If you’re experiencing a dry scalp along with increased hair shedding or thinning hair, you might be wondering if there's a connection.
-Read on to understand what dry scalp is, how it could be connected to other conditions that cause hair loss, and what you can do to get your scalp back to optimal health ASAP.
+Read on to understand what dry scalp is, how it could be connected to other conditions that cause hair loss, and what you can do to support a healthy scalp and hair.

 What Is Dry Scalp, Exactly?

 “Dry scalp is a lack of moisture or oil in the scalp,” said Dr. Zachary Okhah, founder and chief surgeon with PH-1 Miami.
 “It can result from exposure to cold, dry air, stress, aging or even overwashing.
 Or it can be a reaction to the soap, shampoo or other hair products you use.
 These factors can draw moisture from the scalp, drying it out, and causing the skin to flake off."

 When your scalp is dry and not getting enough moisture, it can also feel tight or become irritated and itchy, in addition to flaking.
 You might also notice dry patches of skin on other areas of the body.

 It seems simple, right?
 But hold on, like many things related to the scalp, it can be a little more complex than that.
 According to Dr. Okhah, there are also conditions and infections that can cause dry scalp — and possibly even hair loss.

 Shop: 90-Day Value Kits

 Dry scalp and dandruff are often confused as the same thing, and while both can cause visible flakiness, there are subtle differences.

 Dandruff is often caused by a yeast-like fungus called Malassezia globosa, which is a naturally occurring fungus that is present on most healthy scalps.
 Dandruff develops when this fungus thrives and disturbs the natural balance of your scalp’s microbiome.